Let’s get this out of the way. There is no rule of

 Feedback Surveys are one way of asking for feedback.
 Other methods include a phone call, an interview, or a simple feedback question.

 What Is a Survey Response Rate?

-Before we get into actual numbers, you must first incorporate best practices to give yourself the best opportunity for a high survey response rate.
+Before we get into actual numbers, you must first incorporate best practices giving yourself the best opportunity for a high survey response rate.

-Remember, your first ask for a customer survey may be your last.
+Remember, you first ask for a customer survey may be your last.
 Make your first ask is the best it can be by following the tips provided below.